 Probable Resolution #3:

 Do you use a proxy server to access the internet?
-If so, LP360’s new licensing system does not handle that configuration.
+If so, the licensing system does not handle that configuration.
 If you’re able to access the internet on a different network where a proxy server is not required, then you can check out a roaming license that way and it will roam for 30 days before you’ll need to connect in that manner again.
 If that isn’t an option, please contact us, support@LP360.com for assistance.